secretmeister/NeutronHeaven/README.md

 # NeutronHeaven
-A minecraft modpack, where you start out falling in an endless void.
+This is the official github repository for the Neutron Heaven modpack.
+Please use the issues tab for major issues.
+The setup files are there for people installing the pack directly from the github, instead of from Curseforge.

-Run setup .whatever to get mods
+A modpack where you start out falling in an endless void.